MicrosoftDocs/semantic-kernel-docs/semantic-kernel/prompts/calling-nested-functions.md

 ## Calling a nested function
-In the [previous example](./templatizing-prompts.md), we created a prompt that gets the user's intent.
-This function used the previous conversation history to determine the intent of the user.
+In the [previous example](./templatizing-prompts.md), we created a prompt that chats with the user.
+This function used the previous conversation history to determine what the agent should say next.

 Putting the entire history into a single prompt, however, may result in using too many tokens.
 To avoid this, we can summarize the conversation history before asking for the intent.
 To do this, we can leverage the `ConversationSummaryPlugin` that's part of the [core plugins package](../agents/plugins/using-plugins/out-of-the-box-plugins.md).